Roarsan/RightRoom/README.md

 - 🎯 **Intuitive Navigation** — Easy-to-use navigation system
 - ⚡ **Fast Loading** — Optimized for performance
 - 🎨 **Custom Styling** — Professional blue/white color scheme
+## 🔍 Branch Review Summary (`work`)

+The current branch was reviewed to surface high-priority technical findings for the next iteration:

+- ⚠️ **Missing error imports in review services** — `services/reviewService.js` references `ExpressError` and `httpStatus` without importing them, which will raise a `ReferenceError` the first time that branch executes (for example, if no reviews are returned).
+A guard clause or proper import should be added.
+- ⚠️ **Average rating can become `NaN`** — When a profile has zero reviews, `total / reviewCount` divides by zero and EJS receives `NaN`.
+Add a fallback of `0` (or `null`) before rendering to avoid confusing UI output.
+- ⚠️ **Unused dependency** — `controllers/reviewController.js` imports `express-session` but never uses it; remove the import to keep bundle size lean.
+- ⚠️ **Profile fetch is unguarded** — `controllers/profileController.js` calls `reviewService.getReviews` immediately after fetching a user; if the user lookup fails, the second query still runs.
+Exit early after throwing the 404 from `profileService` to prevent double queries.
+- 📝 **Documentation drift** — Prior README sections referenced a `CODE_REVIEW_CURRENT.md` file that no longer exists and omitted newly added profile/review endpoints.
+This document now reflects the active routes and dependencies.

 ## ✅ Prerequisites